Rebecca Bartosh

 Rebecca Bartosh is a professional footballer who plays as a midfielder for Rome City.
-Born in Canada, she plays for the Guam national team.
+Born in Guam, she plays for the Guam national team.

 Early life

 The daughter of a policeman, Bartosh started playing football at the age of four.
 She spent time living in Virginia as a child.
 Bartosh attended the University of Pittsburgh.

 Club career

 Bartosh played for American side FC Virginia, where she captained the club.

 International career

 Bartosh represented Guam internationally at the 2024 EAFF E-1 Football Championship.